 a complete blood count to check for anemia, a condition in which the red blood count

 is low.
-If your child has anemia, his or her body may not get enough oxygen.
+If your child has anemia, their body may not get enough oxygen.

 Your child may also have these blood tests: